DormanLab/AmpliCI/README.md

 - `--log_likelihood`  Lower bound for screening reads during cluster assignment.
 This is the minimum log assignment likelihood, $\ln \pi_k + \ln \Pr(r_i|h_k)$.
 [DEFAULT: -100.000000]

+- `--nJC69` Disable JC69 model.
+By default, AmpliCI assume all sequences are generated from an ancestral sequence, which slightly increases the sensitivity for detecting closed haplotypes.
+[Use it when biological sequences are unrelated]

 # C library <a name = "library" />